baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### Tags and type-directed elimination (Question 2)

-We believe there are two different aspects that can be used to classify union types:
+We believe there are two different aspects can be used to classify union types:

 1) Are tags needed to build expressions in the language with union types?

-2) Is some extra information present at runtime (a tag or type) to help indentifying the origin of the value?
+2) Is some extra information present at runtime (a tag or type) to help to identify the origin of the value?

 The discussion on tagged vs untagged in the paper is in the sense of 1).
 Our source expressions do not need tags to build expressions that have union